XolioCore/LearningCSharp.App/NET.CSharp.Learning/Exam.md

 b) Select Toggle Conditional Breakpoint on the Run menu.

-Right-click in the column to the left of a line number, and then select Add Conditional Breakpoint.
-Correct.
-A developer can create a conditional breakpoint by right-clicking in the column to the left of a line number, and then selecting Add Conditional Breakpoint.
+c) **```Right-click in the column to the left of a line number, and then select Add Conditional Breakpoint.```** _Correct.
+A developer can create a conditional breakpoint by right-clicking in the column to the left of a line number, and then selecting Add Conditional Breakpoint._

 #### 117. A developer updates a launch configuration.
 What is the name attribute used for?